ctfer-io/chall-manager/webdocs/glossary/index.md

 ## Administrator

 The Administrator is the showcase of the event.
-(S)He takes responsibility and decisions during the creation process of the event, make sure to synchronize teams throughout the development of the artistic and technical ideas, and manage partnerships if necessary.
+They take responsibility and decisions during the creation process of the event, make sure to synchronize teams throughout the development of the artistic and technical ideas, and manage partnerships if necessary.
 They are the managers through the whole event, before and after, not only during the CTF.

-(S)He basically collaborates with everyone, which is a double-edged sword: you take the gratification of the whole effort, but have no time to rest.
+They basically collaborate with everyone, which is a double-edged sword: you take the gratification of the whole effort, but have no time to rest.